-- Intentional medical expenses and air ambulance repatriation costs outside the borders of Namibia and South Africa. - Services rendered by any person not registered under his/her applicable statutory body, either in Namibia or South Africa. - Treatment of ailments from which the member was specifically excluded at the date of membership. - Treatment of an illness or injury sustained by a member and/or a dependant of a member where such illness or injury is directly attributable to failure to carry out the instructions of a healthcare provider or to negligence on the part of the member/dependant. - Treatments that are in excess of your annual maximum benefits or applicable sub-limits, to which a member is entitled to in terms of the rules of the Fund. - The cost of treatment for complications that resulted from a procedure specifically excluded by the rules of the Fund. - Holidays for recuperative purposes. - Operations, medicines and treatments of a cosmetic nature. - The treatment of obesity, including surgical treatment (unless specifically authorised) and gastric balloons. - Wilfully self-inflicted injuries or attempt to commit suicide. - Dysfunctional family and social problem counselling. - Family support or family environment counselling. - Marital counselling and/or therapy. - Assessment for children or tests to determine school readiness except for clinical diagnostic tests used for the identification of developmental delays. - Sex therapy and counselling.

-- Stress management courses/service level boosters and study tips/study skills.

-- Life and business coaching.

-- Career guidance counselling.

-- Employee assistance programmes.

-- Dietetics group therapy.
+- Services rendered by any person not registered under his/her applicable statutory body, either in Namibia or South Africa. - Treatment of ailments from which the member was specifically excluded at the date of membership. - Treatment of an illness or injury sustained by a member and/or a dependant of a member where such illness or injury is directly attributable to failure to carry out the instructions of a healthcare provider or to negligence on the part of the member/dependant. - Treatments that are in excess of your annual maximum benefits or applicable sub-limits, to which a member is entitled to in terms of the rules of the Fund. - The cost of treatment for complications that resulted from a procedure specifically excluded by the rules of the Fund. - Holidays for recuperative purposes. - Operations, medicines and treatments of a cosmetic nature. - The treatment of obesity, including surgical treatment (unless specifically authorised) and gastric balloons. - Wilfully self-inflicted injuries or attempt to commit suicide. - Dysfunctional family and social problem counselling. - Family support or family environment counselling. - Marital counselling and/or therapy. - Assessment for children or tests to determine school readiness except for clinical diagnostic tests used for the identification of developmental delays. - · Sex therapy and counselling - Stress management courses/service level boosters and study tips/study skills. - Life and business coaching - · Career guidance counselling - Employee assistance programmes - Dietetics group therapy - Sleep therapy - Music therapy - Child kinetics - Hypnotherapy - Acupuncture, reflexology - Hyperbaric oxygen treatment - Pilates training - Appliances, devices and procedures not scientifically proven or appropriate. - Back rests, chair seats and pillows - Bandages and dressings, except for medicated dressings or bandages applied after a procedure. - Beds and mattresses - Cardiac assist devices, e.g. Berlin heart - Diagnostic kits, agents and appliances unless otherwise stated, except for diabetic accessories. - Electric tooth brushes - Humidifiers - Robotic assisted surgery (unless specifically pre-authorised) - Ionisers and air purifiers - Orthopaedic shoes and boots, unless specifically preauthorised.

-- Sleep therapy.

-- Hypnotherapy.

-- · Acupuncture, reflexology.

-- Hyperbaric oxygen treatment.

-- · Pilates training.

-- Appliances, devices and procedures not scientifically proven or appropriate.

-- Back rests, chair seats and pillows.

-- Bandages and dressings, except for medicated dressings or bandages applied after a procedure.

-- Beds and mattresses.

-- Cardiac assist devices, e.g. Berlin heart.

-- Diagnostic kits, agents and appliances unless otherwise stated, except for diabetic accessories.

-- Electric tooth brushes.

-- Humidifiers.

-- Robotic assisted surgery (unless specifically pre-authorised)

-- Ionisers and air purifiers.

-- Orthopaedic shoes and boots, unless specifically preauthorised.
 Orthopaedic shoes, also known as custom-made therapeutic shoes, are designed for patients with significant deformities and made to fit specifically to their morphology in order to improve the functions of walking.

-- Pain relieving machines, e.g. TENS and APS.

-- Stethoscopes.

-- The hire of oxygen or purchase thereof, unless pre-authorised.

-- The treatment and diagnosis of infertility and any related expenses.

-- Artificial insemination of a person as defined in the Human Tissue Act, 1993.

-- Uvulo palatal pharyngoplasty (UPPP, LAUP and Pillar Procedure) for snoring.

-- Breast pumps/baby monitors.

-- Pulse oximeters.
+- Pain relieving machines, e.g. TENS and APS - Stethoscopes - The hire of oxygen or purchase thereof, unless pre-authorised. - The treatment and diagnosis of infertility and any related expenses. - Artificial insemination of a person as defined in the Human Tissue Act.
+1993. - Uvulo palatal pharyngoplasty (UPPP, LAUP and Pillar Procedure) for snoring. - Breast pumps/baby monitors - Pulse oximeters - Low vision training sessions and low vision aid appliances e.g. ORCAM. - Erectile dysfunction surgical procedures e.g. penoplasty. - Gender re-alignment and Gender re-assignment treatment and surgery. - Vaginoplasty - · Genetic tests, unless authorised.